Position/Title: M.Sc. Thesis

 Office: ANNU 043

 I am a Master of Science (M.Sc.) thesis student under the supervision of Dr. Christine Baes in the Center for Genetic Improvement of Livestock (CGIL).
-I grew up in Burlington, ON and after graduating from high school have moved to an old farmhouse on a beautiful property in Alliston with my family.
 I completed my undergraduate studies at the University of Guelph in 2022 majoring in Animal Biology with a minor in Molecular Biology and Genetics, where I became interested in livestock genomics, especially dairy cattle genomics.

 I began my M.Sc. studies in September 2022, which is a continuation of my work on the genomics of Bovine Spastic Syndrome (Crampy) and Spastic Paresis (Paresis) in Canadian Holstein Dairy cattle, two heritable neuromuscular disorders affecting cattle welfare.
 They are characterized by involuntary and uncontrollable muscle cramping and spasms of the hind limb that progressively worsen over time.
 The disorders are raising concern in the dairy industry due to an increased prevalence of affected cattle across multiple breeds, and the discomfort and pain caused by muscle spasms.